-The new Microlink themocouple data logger not only logs temperature data but can also measure voltage, flow, level etc. Additionally, it provides digital I/O and event and frequency counting.
+The new Microlink themocouple data logger not only logs temperature but can also measure voltage, flow, level etc. Additionally, it provides digital I/O and event and frequency counting.

 Price: 730 GB pounds.